mtlynch/mtlynch.io/content/posts/digitizing/index.md

 {{</notice>}}

 The downside is that all the work I did to make gcsfuse work under Docker was actually completely unnecessary.

-### If I were to do this again

-MediaGoblin is alright now that I've got a working image, but MediaGoblin's dependencies are pretty coarsely defined, so I have to fix .
-The project seems to be mostly dead, though some contributors held a meeting a few months ago to discuss jumpstarting development again.
-For simple video sharing, it's too much complexity.

-If I were doing this again, I'd use a static site generator like Hugo or Jekyll.
-I initially thought I needed something like MediaGoblin or ClipBucket to be able to play video in the browser, but modern browsers can play video natively as long as you encode your video in a supported format.

-One downside of using a static site generator is that you lose the ability to dynamically add comments.
-Everything is much simpler if all of the data is read-only as opposed to having to maintain dynamic state on the server.
-You could use Commento or Disqus if you wanted to.

-The other thing you lose from a static site is the ability to search.

-## Part 4: Hosting

-When I first started hosting, I used ClipBucket and

-When I graduated to Docker, I continued using GCE, but I just kept a VM running all the time.

 ### Running 24/7 to satisfy 2 hours of demand per year